sengteamA/farm2/README.md

 This has been tested with Java 11 JDK.

+## How to build the source code

+1. Building the .jar file can be done with Eclipse: File > Export > Runnable JAR file.

 ## How to run

 1. Ensure Java 11 JDK or above is installed.